scg-unibe-ch/ese2016-team3/documentation/srs.md

 - *Date sent*: The date the enquiry has been sent to the user,
 - *Actions*: Two buttons _decline_ and _accept_ where the user gives feedback to the sender on whether he accepts or declines the enquiry.
 After accepting or declining, the user can undo his choice by clicking the _undo_ button.

+**NEW** A user can see the auction for a property he wants to sell with information about who bid and how much

 #### Schedule